Vesting

 FAQs

-Reverse vesting typically applies to founders.
-They might technically own all their shares upfront, but the company has the right to "repurchase" unvested shares if the founder leaves early.
-The repurchase right lapses over time, effectively mimicking a standard vesting schedule.
+Reverse vesting is common for startup founders.
+They technically "own" all their shares from day one, but the company has the right to "repurchase" unvested shares at a nominal price if the founder leaves early.
+This repurchase right lapses over time, effectively mimicking a standard vesting schedule.
+It ensures that all founders remain committed to the long-term success of the project.

 The Bottom Line